indayush/jenkins_practice/Additional_Steps.md

         - Create credentials in "SSH Username with private key" mode
         - Set the Host Key Verification Strategy = "Non verifying Verification Strategy"
         - Use Private IP for Instance
         - Specify label for addressing the Node

+    - AWS CodeDeploy
+        - Post Build Steps to CodeDeploy